dji-sdk/Mobile-SDK-Android/README.md

 </application>
 ~~~

-Once you finish it, build and run the project and you can start to try different features in the sample project without any problems.'
+Once you finish it, build and run the project and you can start to try different features in the sample project without any problems.

 ## Concepts